 Looking for travel related activities to do at home to feed your wanderlust?
 These include reading books, browsing Instagram feeds, and — of course — Netflix.
 More specifically, watching travel shows on Netflix.

 Even in normal circumstances, travel TV offers much-needed escapism.
 In recent years, Netflix got the message and started producing a large number of these shows.
 This led to a deluge of travel-related content and navigating it became tough.

 Looking for suggestions?
 You’ve come to the right place!
-Here is a list of 9 of the best travel shows on Netflix you have to check out.
+Here is a list of the 10 best travel shows on Netflix you have to check out.

 Best Travel Shows on Netflix